platformsh/platformsh-docs/sites/platform/src/create-apps/app-reference/single-runtime-image.md

 New syntax (default and explicit endpoints) described below is supported by most, but not all, image types (`Relationship 'SERVICE_NAME' of application 'app' ... targets a service without a valid default endpoint configuration.`).
 This syntax is currently being rolled out for all images.
-If you encounter this error, use the "legacy" Platform.sh configuration noted at the bottom of this section.
+If you encounter this error, use the "legacy" {{% vendor/name %}} configuration noted at the bottom of this section.

 {{< /note >}}